 1- Use the PVA Primer

+The only downside with this method is that the PVA must be tacky before you can begin adding the compound.
 This requires precise timing, as PVA that is still too wet or too dry will not work.

-Be prepared to have PVA stuck on your shoes and perhaps your knees depending on how much pressing down is required.
+Plus, applying the PVA to the surface correctly will require walking back and forth to apply downward pressure.
+So, be prepared to have PVA stuck on your shoes and perhaps your knees depending on how much pressing down is required.

 2- Try Out Ardway Plan

-- Bitumen, Concrete, and Floor Screed
+- Concrete, and Floor Screed

 - Ceramic, Porcelain, and Quarry Tiles

-- Floor Paint, Plywood, Terrazzo, and Old Adhesive Residues & More
+- Plywood, Terrazzo, Old Adhesives & More

 3- Do Not Pour Thick Compound